RIOT-OS/riot-course/slides/02-getting-started/getting-started.md

 ## Exercise: write an application with a shell

-Go to `~/riot-course/exercises/getting-started/shell` and follow the instructions in the following
+Follow the instructions in the
 [exercise README](https://github.com/aabadie/riot-course-exercises/tree/master/getting-started/shell)

 ---